meenakshy12/LinguaLatvia-/readme.md

 - The chatbot will **correct** any grammar mistakes and provide suggestions to improve your Latvian.
 - Play games to further enhance your learning:

-    1. Word Meaning Game: Match words with their meanings in both Latvian and English.
+  1. Latvian Word Builder: Users arrange scrambled letters to form the correct Latvian word based on its English meaning as clue.
   2. Fill in the Blanks: Complete sentences by filling in missing words.
   3. Word Matching: Match Latvian words with their corresponding English phrases.

 - Track your learning progress with the Level Tracker to see how much you have advanced in your studies.